buildingSMART-Finland/InfraModel/README.md

 Official Inframodel publications are available under an open license at www.buildingsmart.fi website.

-Documents artefacts are built automatically from this repository by github CI actions when content is updated.
+Document artefacts are built automatically from this repository by github CI actions when content is updated.
 The artefacts for publification can be found from github repositorys actions tab.

 ## Folder structure: